Andrew Janocko

-Andrew James Janocko (born April 6, 1988) is an American football coach who is the quarterbacks coach for the Chicago Bears of the National Football League (NFL).
-He previously served as an assistant coach at Mercyhurst University, Tampa Bay Buccaneers and Rutgers University, before spending six years as an assistant coach with the Minnesota Vikings for various position groups; serving as their quarterbacks coach in his final year with the team.
+Andrew James Janocko (born April 6, 1988) is an American football coach who serves as the quarterbacks coach for the Seattle Seahawks of the National Football League (NFL).
+He previously served as an assistant coach with the New Orleans Saints, Chicago Bears, Minnesota Vikings, Mercyhurst University, Tampa Bay Buccaneers and Rutgers University.

 Playing career

 Janocko played college football at Pittsburgh from 2007 to 2010, primarily as a backup quarterback and special teams holder.
 Originally a walk-on, he earned a scholarship his junior season.

 Coaching career

 Early career

 After graduating from Pitt in 2010 with a degree in history, Janocko was hired to be a graduate assistant on Greg Schiano's staff at Rutgers.
 He joined Schiano when he was named head coach of the Tampa Bay Buccaneers in 2012, as an offensive assistant.
 He spent the 2014 season as a quarterbacks coach at Mercyhurst in Erie, Pennsylvania.

 Minnesota Vikings

 In 2015, Janocko was hired by the Minnesota Vikings as an offensive quality control coach under head coach Mike Zimmer, working in that role before shifting to an assistant offensive line coach under Tony Sparano in 2017.

 Janocko was named a co-offensive line coach along Clancy Barone for the 2018 season, after the sudden death of Sparano.
 He was shifted back to the assistant offensive line coach in 2019 following the hire of Rick Dennison.

 On January 27, 2020, Janocko was promoted to wide receivers coach.

 On February 9, 2021, Janocko was promoted to quarterbacks coach, replacing Klint Kubiak, who was promoted to offensive coordinator.